iankit3/iankit3/README.md

-### Hi there 👋
+### export whoami="/Engineer/Web/*" 👋

 <!--
 **iankit3/iankit3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+- 🤔 I’m looking for help with ...
+-->

+# -> echo $whoami

 - 🔭 I’m currently working on ...
+Web
 - 🌱 I’m currently learning ...
+Scala/Svelte
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+Javascript, Reactjs, Nodejs
 - 💬 Ask me about ...
+Web
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... @iankit3
 - 😄 Pronouns: ...
+He/him
 - ⚡ Fun fact: ...
--->
+The Web - Its a trap